prashantghimire/prashantghimire/README.md

 ## Hi there 👋 ...
 I'm Prashant Ghimire

-🖥 I'm a passionate Software Engineer with interest in exploring various technologies and tools.\
+🖥 I'm a passionate Software Engineer with an interest in exploring various technologies and tools.\
 🌦 Lately, I'm working with NodeJS and AWS.\
 📸 Interested in [Photography](https://instagram.com/pras.photos).